On some upper bounds on the fractional chromatic number of weighted graphs: Performance of an upper bound based on the greedy coloring algorithm

 \begin{Definition} The induced star number of a graph $G$ is defined by

 \end{Definition} where $G[V']$ denotes the subgraph of $G$ induced by $V' \subseteq V$ and $\alpha(G)$ denotes the maximum size of an independent set of $G$.
 Thus, the induced star number of a graph is the number of leaf vertices $r$ in the maximum sized star subgraph $K_{1,r}$ of the graph.
-Note that $\sigma(G)$ equals 0 or 1 iff $G$ is the disjoint union of complete graphs.